-I am a researcher in astrophysics, and I also enjoy doing web-development and "real" programming (nope, not just numerical coding :).
+I am a researcher in astrophysics, and I also enjoy doing web development and general-purpose programming (nope, not just numerical coding :).
 In this website, you will find information on my research, and also various online tools and software I made, which are mainly related to astronomy.

 At present, I am a postdoctoral researcher at The Ohio State University (OSU), USA, and currently, I hold CCAPP postdoctoral fellowship.
 Earlier, until 2019, I was a postdoctoral researcher at The Kavli Institute for Astronomy and Astrophysics (KIAA), Peking University, China.
 I received my Ph.D. in Physics and Astronomy from Aryabhatta Research Institute of Observational Sciences (ARIES), India.
 Broadly my interests are in time-domain astronomy, supernova distance scale, and various observational techniques including photometry and spectroscopy.